 Penalties: A person who violates the LA Act is liable for the damages sustained by the Louisiana medical assistance program, plus a civil fine in an amount not to exceed three times the value of the illegal remuneration.
-In addition to the actual damages, there may be a civil penalty of not less than \$5,500 and not more than \$11,000perfalse claim and interest on the civil fine.
+In addition to the actual damages, there may be a civil monetary fine but not more than penalties up to \$10,000 per false claim and interest on the civil fine.
 La.
 Rev. Stat.
 Ann. § 46:438.6.
-Under the criminal statute, the crime of Medicaid fraud is punishable by imprisonment, with or without hard labor, for not more than 5 years, a fine of not more than \$20,000, or both.

 Bringing an Action: Louisiana law allows for qui tam actions.
 La.
 Rev. Stat.
 Ann. §46:439.1.
 If the attorney general intervenes in the action, Plaintiff receives between 15% and 25% of the proceeds of the judgment or settlement.
 If the qui tam action is based primarily on the disclosures of others, the court may award less than 15%.
 If the plaintiff was substantially involved in the fraudulent acts, the court may reduce the award.
-If the attorney general elects not to pursue the qui tam action, the court shall decide a reasonable reward for the plaintiff not less than 25% but no more than 30% of the recovery.
+If the attorney general elects not to pursue the qui tam action, the court shall decide a reasonable reward for the plaintiff not less that 25% but no more than 30% of the recovery.
 La.
 Rev. Stat.
 Ann. § 46:439.4.